sergiozuckermann/Equipo5/videogames/GDD_Template.md

 - Text Dialogs and story events will be displayed, if certain conditions are satisfied.

 - In the overworld the player can see their current health and magic points in the down left corner.

+- The main objective is to save Scooby by defeating all the semi-bosses in order to acquire the different elements to be able to defeat the final boss.

 _Other_ :